L400-RTI/Training-material/modules/12 - CICD and ALM.md

         -Depth 2
 ```

-Adjust properties to set caching and retention.
+Adjust propeReal-Time Intelligencees to set caching and retention.

 **Step 4: Call the API**